2lian/Motion-Stack/README.md

 dynamixel_hotpl... |
 ```

-Levels 03, 04 and 05 are part of the easy robot control package.
+Levels 03, 04 and 05 are available in:
+- [easy_robot_control](src/easy_robot_control): Simple and easy inverse kinematics and movements

-Levels 01 and 02 are available in two packages, use ONLY ONE depending on your application:
+Levels 01 and 02 are available in:
-- rviz_basic: displays the robot fixed in Rviz.
+- [rviz_basic](src/rviz_basic): Displays the robot fixed in Rviz.
 - [dynamixel_hotplug_ros2_python](https://github.com/hubble14567/dynamixel_hotplug_ros2_python): Controls the real robot.

 ## How to make it work with the robot